 - $75 buys 3 solar cooker and utensils that help families purify water and cook

 - $250 pays an orphan’s tuition to secondary or vocational school

 - $150 feeds and medicates a child

 Your contribution is tax-deductible.
 AHEAD is a 501(c)3 organization that is recognized in the United States and Tanzania.
-Your dollars go for programs; only six percent of funding goes to administration and fundraising.

 Help AHEAD Continue to Help Others.
 Give today.